kubernetes-sigs/kustomize/docs/glossary.md

 name that must match a resource already known per traversal rules built into [kustomize].

-_Patch_ is a field in the manifest, distinct from resources, because a patch file looks like a resource file, but has different semantics.
+_Patch_ is a field in the kustomization, distinct from resources, because a patch file looks like a resource file, but has different semantics.
 A patch depends on (modifies) a resource, whereas a resourse has no